SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 ### Post-block is better than Post-MLP

-Now that we've seen how there is a clear difference between post-MLP and post-block steering, we now should ask why is there such a difference.
-What makes post-block steering better than post-MLP?
+Now that we've seen how there is a clear difference between <span style="color:blue">post-MLP</span> and post-block steering, we now should ask why is there such a difference.
+What makes post-block steering better than <span style="color:blue">post-MLP</span>?

 This difference, already highlighted, is that a post-block steer can depend on outputs of the attention layer without passing through the GLU.
 To gain some simple intuition, let's take a 1-layer model, made of one Attention layer and one GLU: